docarray/docarray/docs/fundamentals/documentarray/evaluation.md

 {'precision_at_k': 0.13649999999999998}
 ```

+Please note that in this way only documents which are actually evaluated obtain an `.evaluations` attribute.

 To test how close it is to the exact result, we execute the function again with `query_sample_size` set to 1,000:

 ```python